-- 3.3.1.
-The Pensions Regulator examines the Scheme on an ongoing basis and has, for example, highlighted delays across LGPS Funds in producing Annual Benefit Statements (ABS's).
-The Board was pleased to note that Powys once again produced its ABS's by the due date but nevertheless continues to seek assurances that the next set of ABS's will once again be delivered on time. - 3.3.2.
-A key achievement of the Board has been to undertake, with the Board Secretary, a continuous review of the Fund against the standards and expectations as reflected in TPR's Code of Practice 14.
-The assessment identifies areas in which the Fund needs to make improvements. - 3.3.3.
-The Board monitors TPR's annual review of its priorities, and takes appropriate account of these in agenda setting. - 3.3.4.
-With data quality being high on the agenda of the TPR, the Board reviewed the data quality testing procedure policy, which has now moved from an annual to a monthly testing process, which reduces risk of errors and breaches. - 3.3.5.
-During the year, the Pensions Regulator levied its first fine on an LGPS Fund, for the non-return of the Scheme Annual Return.
-The Board has in place progress review mechanisms which gained assurances that the Powys Scheme Annual Return would be completely in a timely manner.
+- 3.3.1 The Pensions Regulator examines the Local Government Pension Scheme on an ongoing basis and has, for example, highlighted delays across LGPS Funds in producing Annual Benefit Statements (ABS's).
+The Board was pleased to note that Powys Pension Fund once again produced its ABS's by the due date but nevertheless continues to seek assurances that the next set of ABS's will once again be delivered on time. - 3.3.2 The Board, together with the Board Secretary, during the year conducted a phased review of the Fund against the standards and expectations as reflected in TPR's Code of Practice 14.
+Using a "red, amber, green" approach the Board identified areas in which the Fund can make improvements.
+When examining improvements that have been achieved, the Board seeks assurance that the evidence supports the revised assessment levels. - 3.3.3 The Board monitors TPR's annual review of its priorities, and studies its guidance, intervention reports and the reasons behind any fines it levies, and reflects these in agenda setting.
+Powys was not in the LGPS cohort of 10 Funds visited by TPR.
+Our local review of the TPR's report and recommendations was initially scheduled for a special meeting in March meeting, but will now be considered at the May 2020 meeting.
+A particular focus of TPR is cyber security, which has featured appropriately on Board agendas. - 3.3.4 The Board continues to be mindful of TPR's Scheme Annual Return, which is an statutory, factual document to be returned within a set deadline, with which Powys complied.
+The return shows percentages for completeness and accuracy of "common data" and "scheme specific data".
+Using 2018/2019 data as a baseline, TPR will be measuring and seeking annual improvements in data quality.
+Whilst data quality for